-Film Studies is an independent B.A. degree program within the English Department, with a 55 credit major and 30 credit minor.
-The disciplinary foundation of the major rests on six critical studies course requirements, including:
+Film Studies is an independent B.A. degree program within the English Department, with a 65 credit major and 30 credit minor.
+All classes in film are 5 credits.

-Art of Film (5 credits) Focusing on critical thinking about film, the Art of Film introduces the basic principles and techniques of film art, so that students can understand how film works as an artistic medium.
+Focusing on critical thinking about film, Intro to Film Analysis introduces the basic principles and techniques of film art, so that students can understand how film works as an artistic medium.

 Electives (25 credits)